 if it did, the performance would be lower.

-The portfolio's largest sector allocations-financials and industrials and business services-generated modest positive gains but hurt our comparison with the benchmark index due to stock selection.
-The portfolio's information technology stocks were the top absolute and relative performers, powered by strong results across our semiconductor and Internet software stocks.
+The portfolio's largest sector allocations, financials and consumer discretionary (19% and 18% of assets, respectively), posted modest losses but performed in line with the benchmark.
+Our telecom services stocks, accounting for 5% of the portfolio at the end of the period, were the top absolute and relative performers, powered by strong stock selection.
 Bottom-up stock selection is the primary determinant for inclusion in the portfolio; we strive to own companies that can generate double-digit earnings and cash flow growth.
-From a regional perspective, our emerging markets and developed Asia ex-Japan holdings generated solid relative performance contributions.
-Our holdings in the UK and developed European markets were good absolute performers but lagged the benchmark.
+Consumer staples (11% of the portfolio) detracted from absolute and relative results.
+Our 24% allocation to emerging markets and 9% allocation to developed Asia ex-Japan holdings generated solid absolute and relative performance contributions thanks to stock selection.
+However, stock selection in the UK (17% of assets) and developed European markets (31%) hurt our comparison with the benchmark.

 In Europe, better economic data suggest that the modest recovery will continue helped by the gradual easing of austerity measures and stronger U.S. growth.
 It seems that confidence is returning to European markets, and this should feed into both consumer and corporate spending.
 While we remain optimistic about the longer-term prospects for Japan's market, its economy is in need of structural reforms.
 We believe emerging markets offer compelling valuation opportunities, given their strong long-term growth prospects.
 Over the longer term, we believe that the secular growth drivers for emerging markets remain in place.